MSunbulee/msunbul.github.io/project_UR10e.md

 ### 2.2 Trajectory Generation
 Velocity profiles \( v(t) \) were designed for multiple modes (sin, square, triangular).
 Positions \( p(t) \) were obtained by integrating \( v(t) \) over time.
-Planned and measured positions were compared using the root-mean-square error:
+Planned and measured positions were compared using the mean Euclidean error:

 <div align="center">
 \[